 Sharper tools are safer and make work easier, because you have to use less force to accomplish the same work.

-Once you’ve got the tools cleaned and sharpened, give the blades a good coat of mineral oil or WD-40 for protection.
+4. Once you have your tools cleaned and sharpened, give the blades a good coat of mineral oil or WD-40 for protection.
 This will help prevent future rust.
 I like to give the handles a coat of mineral oil to keep them from drying out and splitting.

 Those look a lot nicer than what I started with, no?